 Baby Jogger City Mini Combo Review

-Cons: Two step attachment with straps, heavy, plastic wheels
+Cons: Two step attachment with straps, plastic wheels

 Ease of Attaching Car Seat

-Chicco Keyfit 30, Cybex Aton 2, Maxi Cosi Mico, and the Peg Perego Primo Viaggio 4-35.
-Both of the Peg and the Chicco adapters are the loop style of car seat connection, and they required assembly.
-Some of the testers felt the assembly was a pain, but given that you only need to do it once and there are no tools required, we think it is manageable for most parents.
-The others were all click in adapters that slide right into the connection points on either side of the toddler seat.
+Our test adapters work with the Chicco Keyfit 30, Cybex Aton 2, Maxi-Cosi Mico, and the Peg Perego Primo Viaggio 4-35.
+The Peg Perego and the Chicco adapters are the loop style and require assembly.
+Some testers feel the assembly is a pain, but given that you only need to do it once with no tools, we think it is acceptable.
+The others are all click in adapters that slide into connection points on either side of the toddler seat.

 Weight and Folded Size